ccoussa717/flask_api/README.md

   <br> - terraform apply
   <br>

-#### Note: Be carefull with the terraform destoy command, it will destroy everything you have deployed with Terraform
+#### Note: Be careful with the terraform destroy command, it will destroy everything you have deployed with Terraform

 <br>
 I was able to log in to Azure through the cli, create a main.tf file and deploy a resource group and a Virtual Desktop Application